zjsxwc/NetBeans-php-symfonyOpen-plugin/README.md

 #### todo

 - jump to service class file by service name
-- jump to the action position by url
+- jump to the action method by url string or routing name
 - let netbeans know the class type of service from `$this->get("xxx_service_name")`
 - generate service config from class file